 Tools & Programs

-The University of Michigan Injury Center has created an interactive database to provide public health professionals and researchers with convenient access to evidence-based injury prevention programs, databases of evaluated prevention programs, and best practice educational materials.
+The University of Michigan Injury Center has created an interactive database to provide public health professionals and researchers with convenient access to evidence-based injury prevention programs, databases of evaluated prevention programs, and best-practice educational materials.

-Click on the resource name for a brief description, its level of evidence (if applicable), and relevant published evaluation research studies or click on the URL arrow for a direct link to the organization’s website.
+Click on the resource name for a brief description, its level of evidence (if applicable), and relevant published evaluation research studies or click on the URL arrow for a direct link to the resource’s website.
 To filter by multiple criteria, hold the control key down while selecting filter terms and click apply.

 If you would like to recommend an evidenced-based program or resource, please contact us.

 Educational materials (e.g., fact sheets) must be based on best-practice, expert reports, or clinical research of respected authorities.